joeblurton/quick-git-tutorial/README.md

 ## Pull

-Go to your GitHub repository using your browser.
+Go to your newly-created GitHub repository using your browser.
 Click on `counting.txt` and then click the little edit button towards the top right of the source.

 Change the text as follows: